John-GeeP/this-is-only-a-test/README.md

-# this-is-only-a-test: Wikipedia Automation Testing Project
+# this-is-only-a-test: A Wikipedia Automation Testing Project

 This project demonstrates basic automation testing on Wikipedia using Selenium, TestNG, and Maven.
 It is organized as a multi‑module Maven project where each module addresses a distinct testing area: